Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 What is Counselling and Psychotherapy?

 Counselling and Psychotherapy are similar growth-oriented, typically talk-based therapies that differ primarily in scope and depth.
+They involve self-exploration, reflection, and learning new skills that help you become more self-aware, and capable of dealing with the difficult thoughts, feelings, events, and situations that we encounter in life.

 Is therapy only for people with diagnosable psychological conditions?